erodrigufer/CS_Resources/README.md

 ### Developer productivity
 * [Fire and motion](https://www.joelonsoftware.com/2002/01/06/fire-and-motion/): The struggle with developer productivity in a nutshell. [_Joel Spolsky_]

+### Git
+* [Fortunately I don't squash my git commits](https://blog.ploeh.dk/2020/10/05/fortunately-i-dont-squash-my-commits/): A long bug hunting journey as a testament to not squashing commits.

 ## Web development
 ### HTTP(S)